 Build your own furniture and upcycle wooden pallets at the same time.
 Nobody else will have a table like yours…

 How great does this look?
-It’s a centerpiece for your Thanksgiving dinner made from an old tin and other recycled materials.
+It’s a centerpiece for your Thanksgiving dinner made from old tin and other recycled materials.

 Tire pet bed